osohq/oso/docs/using/libraries/ruby/index.rst

   end

   user = User.new("alice@example.com")
-  raise "should be allowed" unless oso.allow(user, "foo", "bar")
+  raise "should be allowed" unless oso.allowed?(user, "foo", "bar")

 .. warning::
   Polar does not support methods that mutate strings in place.